IDENTITY THEFT IS ONE OF THE FASTEST GROWING CRIMES IN THE UNITED STATES

 - Volunteer any personal information when you use your credit/debit card.

 - Give your Social Security number, credit/debit card number or any credit union account information details over the phone unless you have initiated the call.

 - Leave receipts at ATM’s, financial institution counters or unattended gas pumps.

-- Leave envelopes containing your credit/debit card payments or checks in your home mailbox for postal carrier pickup.
+- Leave envelopes containing your credit/debit card payments medications purchased on the Internet safe or fake or checks in your home mailbox for postal carrier pickup.

 - Record your Social Security number and/or passwords on paper and store them in your wallet or purse.
 Memorize your numbers and/or passwords.

 - Disclose account numbers and other personal data on any Web site or online service location unless you received a secured authentication key from your provider.